Neel Kamal Chapagain

 Neel Kamal Chapagain joined Centre for Heritage Management, Ahmedabad University in 2013 to develop the Master in Heritage Management programme, which eventually was launched in 2015.
 Along with his continuous role as a key faculty in the programme, he has been leading the Centre as its Director since 2017.
 Prior to joining Ahmedabad University, he taught at University of Wisconsin-Stevens Point (USA) as full-time teaching faculty and at the University of Wisconsin-Milwaukee as a Doctoral Teaching Assistant.
 His professional journey spans Nepal, Bhutan, India, and the United States.
 He has co-edited a book titled Asian Heritage Management: Contexts, Concerns and Prospects (Routledge, 2013).
 He also coordinates a publication series from Nepal titled Reflections on the Built Environment and Associated Practices, of which the first volume was published in 2013, the second volume in 2016, and the third volume in 2019.
 He serves on the editorial board of the Journal of Heritage Management - second academic milestone of the Centre for Heritage Management following the launch of the Master's programme, and has also been the conference chair for the series of International Conference on Heritage Management Education & Practice at Ahmedabad University.
-He also serves as the bureau member in the Asia Pacific Higher Education Network for Intangible Cultural Heritage (APHEN-ICH) as well as an executive committee member in the Asian Academy for Heritage Management (AAHM).
-Recently, he has been elected to the executive board of the Association for Critical Heritage Studies (ACHS).
+He is UNESCO accredited global facilitator for the 2003 convention on Intangible Cultural Heritage.
+He currently leads the Secretariat for the Asia Pacific Higher Education Network for Intangible Cultural Heritage (APHEN-ICH), in which he served as a bureau member since its establishment in 2018 until 2022.
+He is also an executive committee member in the Asian Academy for Heritage Management (AAHM).
+He served in the executive board of the Association for Critical Heritage Studies (ACHS) for 2020-2022 term.

 Contextual Learning as a pedagogy for heritage education (This has been an ongoing research and passion, which has appeared as papers and presentations at a few seminars organised by UNESCO and ICHCAP)